leegee/html5-pcm-visual/README.md

 # pcm-visual

-An aid to visualising PCM wave files in Chrome.
+An aid to visualising PCM wave files in Chromium browsers, and perhaps others.

-Provides `<pcm-realtime>` and `<pcm-onload>`.
+Provides web components `<pcm-realtime>` and `<pcm-onload>`.

-This was experimental - indeed, the API has been depracted.
-This code may be updated.

 ## Installation